About

 Southern Nevada crash statistics

-Source: Nevada Department of Traffic Safety: Office of Traffic Safety
+Source: Nevada Department of Transportation & National Highway Traffic Safety Administration

 cRASH CAUSES